mfcovington/Perl-PrereqInstaller/README.md

 - new

-    Initializes a new Module::Extract::Install object.
+    Initializes a new Perl::PrereqInstaller object.

 - check\_modules( FILES )